KislakCenter/openn/doc/TechnicalReadMe_DRAFT.txt

 Checksums can be used to confirm a file's integrity; that is, that it has not been change since it was last modified.

-On Mac OS, Linux, and other Unix-like operating systems this can be done with `sha1sum` or a similar command line utility.
+On Mac OS, Linux, and other Unix-like operating systems verification can be done using `sha1sum` or a similar command-line utility.

 Running `sha1sum` on a file will print its checksum and name:

     $ sha1sum data/ljs319_TEI.xml
     0d0886412592226f8a0044e7a1b0d50088830f04  data/ljs319_TEI.xml

+This checksum value can be used to confirm the file has remain unchanged.
 Notice that the checksum printed by `sha1sum` is identical to the one listed above in the `manifest-sha1.txt` file.

 `Sha1sum` can also be used with the `-c` flag to check an entire
 manifest: